Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 Retrieve the list of available and supported codecs based on the browser's capabilities for sending media.

+This API will return a promise which, when resolved, it will contain the list of available and supported codecs.
-The SDK emits a [call:availableCodecs][48] event upon retrieving the list of available and supported codecs.
+In addition, the SDK emits a [call:availableCodecs][48] event upon retrieving that list of codecs.

 This API is a wrapper for the static method [RTCRtpSender.getCapabilities()][49].
  Firefox browser does not currently support this method.
 Therefore, this API will not work on Firefox.